 Usually, the supplier will reduce the amount owed by a small percentage, e.g. 2%.
-It can be used by a business to improve the days sales outstanding.
+It can be used by a business to improve the Days Sales Outstanding (DSO).
 It is not necessary for the supplier to offer a cash discount.

 It is shown as an expense in the Profit and Loss A/C

 Few Benefits of Cash Discount

 - Cash discount is beneficial to the supplier as it allows him to have access to cash much sooner and therefore ensure liquidity to the business.

 - If used efficiently, a cash discount is beneficial to the buyer as not a mere tool to save some money, but also as a means of maintaining a healthy credit line and a good relationship with the supplier.